Skip to main content

 Are cortisol levels higher in the morning?

 Yes.
 Cortisol follows a circadian rhythm—it peaks shortly after awakening (around 6–8 AM) and gently declines through the day, reaching its lowest point at night.
-This morning surge, known as the cortisol awakening response (CAR), can rise by 38–75% in the first 30–45 minutes.
+According to research published by the National Institutes of Health, this morning surge, known as the cortisol awakening response (CAR), can rise by 38–75% in the first 30–45 minutes.
+Your body's natural cortisol rhythm peaks in the morning; understanding these age-related morning patterns is key to accurate testing and health assessment.

 When is the best time to test cortisol for accurate results?